anapoparic/IB_Tim22/README.md

 # Project Overview
 This project involves developing a secure certificate issuance system for the Booking application and a corresponding PKI service. <br>
-The Booking application will allow admins and owners to request certificates for specific purposes. <br>
+The Booking application will allow users to request certificates for specific purposes. <br>
 The PKI service will centrally manage certificate issuance, including self-signed and intermediate certificates, while enforcing security best practices. <br>
 The goal is to enable secure communication within the Booking application using HTTPS.